quietui/quiet/docs/docs/index.md

 ```

 :::warn
-If you're not seeing components or icons load, make sure you've copied the necessary files into your project and set the library path correctly!
+If components or icons aren't loading, make sure you've copied the necessary files into your project and set the library path correctly!
 :::